AnaghaMKrishna/CS-7641-Project/proposal.md

 This project aims to improve the diagnostic accuracy and potentially discover novel patient subclusters within cancer types to develop personalized treatments of cancer patients.
 Sustainable and ethical considerations include avoiding algorithmic bias, and ensuring model transparency.

 ### Expected Results
 As we have data from 6 types of cancers, we expect to see 6 distinct clusters and reasonable accuracy, F1(>0.85), AUC/ROC(>0.9) for prediction.
-Moreover, we want to create expression signatures by finding the genes that represent a cluster to enable targeted sequencing to only sequence a smaller set of genes allowing for faster and cheaper processing times to classify a patient’s cancer type in the clinic.
+We want to create expression signatures by finding the genes that represent a cluster to enable targeted sequencing to only sequence a smaller set of genes for faster and cheaper processing times to classify cancer type in the clinic.

 ## Video
 {% include youtube.html id="AfDw644U36A" %}